-Lawyer Referral Services in California must be certified by the State Bar of California and must conform with certain standards adopted by the California Supreme Court.
-In California, Section 6155 of the Business and Professions Code regulates lawyer referral services.
+The State Bar of California certifies Lawyer Referral Services in California.
+To qualify, the services must conform with the standards adopted by the California Supreme Court in Section 6155 of the Business and Professions Code.

 The Lawyer Referral Service also provides oversight or follow up services after the initial referral.
 For instance, many of the services conduct a survey to determine customer satisfaction with the service.

 The most popular lawyer referral programs in California are managed by county level bar associations.
-Unlike other states including Texas and Florida, the State Bar of California does not sponsor its own Lawyer Referral Service.
+Unlike states like Texas and Florida, the State Bar of California does not sponsor its own Lawyer Referral Service.
 Visit the links below for more information about each service.

 Serving Alameda County, San Francisco County, Contra Costa County